 Steamed vegetables in parchment–in this case, asparagus and green beans–is a simple, easy, healthy way of cooking veggies.
 Simply wrap them up and slide them in the oven.
 No fuss.
 And, even better, no mess to clean up afterward.

-Who couldn’t use a savvy, sophisticated, assemble ahead of time, eat-your-veggies strategy?
-Simply tuck veggies in parchment paper along with a slice of lemon, set aside until you’re a few minutes away from dinner, and then casually slip them into the oven to cook untended.
+Who couldn’t use a savvy, sophisticated, assemble ahead of time strategy for veggies?
+Simply tuck veggies in parchment paper and then casually slip them into the oven to cook untended.
 All that’s left is to watch as the packages are unwrapped at the table to a chorus of oohs and aahs.
-Suddenly those green beans or asparagus spears aren’t so humdrum, huh?
-Sorta like Cracker Jack, given the surprise that awaits.
-A stash of unbleached parchment paper, preferably white rather than brown, ensures the parcels portray a pretty aesthetic.–Renee Schettler Rossi
+Suddenly those green beans or asparagus spears don’t seem quite so humdrum, eh?–David Leite

 - 1 tablespoon or so olive oil